-On this page, you will find information on clemency campaigns, the locations of vigils across Texas on the days of executions, and contact information for the Governor of Texas and the Texas Board of Pardons and Paroles.
+On this page, you will find information on active clemency campaigns, the locations of vigils across Texas on the days of executions, and contact information for the Governor of Texas and the Texas Board of Pardons and Paroles.

 TCADP members throughout the state hold respectful vigils on the days of executions in Texas.
 We encourage your participation in these local actions as a form of witness against state-sanctioned killing.
 Check the TCADP website or call the office 512.441.1808 for any last-minute developments regarding stays of execution.

 Huntsville (Location of Executions) Corner of 12th and Ave.
 I (in front of Walls Unit) at 5:15 PM